Vladimir Padwa

 Vladimir Padwa (February 8, 1900 – April 28, 1981) was an American pianist, composer, and educator.

 Biography

-He was born in Kryviakino, Russian Empire, the son of Mikhail and Maria (Schneidmann) Padwa.
-He was raised in Estonia, then a territory of Imperial Russia, receiving Estonian citizenship in 1917 when Estonia became an independent country.
+He was born at the Krivyakino Estate in the Russian Empire (now part of Voskresensk), the son of Mikhail and Maria (Schneidmann) Padwa.
+He was raised in Estonia, then a territory of Imperial Russia, and he received Estonian citizenship in 1918, when Estonia became an independent country.
 He married Alexandra Niedas of Tallinn in 1927.
 The couple resided in London and Berlin before coming to the United States in 1932.
 Their daughter Tatiana was born in 1933.
-The family settled in New York City and later lived in Woodstock, New York from 1935 to 1946.
-Padwa and Alexandra divorced in 1946, and he married Natalie Joy Lozier on 18 December 1947 in Stamford, Connecticut.
+The family settled in New York City and later lived in Woodstock, New York, from 1935 to 1946.
+Padwa and Alexandra divorced in 1946, and he married Natalie Joy Lozier (1926–1986)) on 18 December 1947 in Stamford, Connecticut.
 Their son Thomas was born in 1953.
 Padwa became a U.S. citizen in 1948, and from that year made his home in New York City.